arruda/bgarena_analysis/README.md

 # BoardGame Arena Analysis
-Gathering and analysing data from pt.boardgamearena.com (yes, the gathered info will be in Portuguese).
+Gathering and analysis of data from pt.boardgamearena.com (yes, the gathered info will be in Portuguese).

 ## Some idea of things to analyse